by Mike Young

 Mike Meginnis’s recent post, and his follow-up comments below, clearly express his desire to pronounce some final word on “the Seth Oelbaum question” (as Reynard Seifert so cleverly phrased it), and put it all behind us.
 I have the highest respect for Mike as a writer and as a friend, and I understand his frustration, but I don’t think critique works that way, or should ever work that way.
 The price of being able to criticize is constant reappraisal, and not being able to declare conversations over.

-In my comments on Seth’s last post (here, here, & here).
-I stated my concern that I’d said all I had to say about his writing here, was starting to repeat myself.
+In my comments on Seth’s last post (here, here, & here), I stated my concern that I’d said all I had to say about his writing here, was starting to repeat myself.
 But Mike’s post and the ensuing conversation caused me to return to certain aspects of it, and think up some new thoughts.
 (Surprising, I know, that I would find I had more to say.)
 So this is my attempt to lay out my thinking as clearly as I can.
-I hope you’ll add your own thoughts in the comments section, if so inclined.
+I hope you’ll add your own thoughts in the comments section below, if so inclined.

 First, let’s agree that Seth’s writing is (perhaps deliberately?) somewhat inscrutable.
 Seth’s penchant for opacity hasn’t made it easy for people to figure out what he’s up to, even as near everyone agrees that the writing is offensive.
 Seth has also demonstrated little willingness to engage directly and openly with his growing ranks of critics, preferring instead to double down on his shtick.